Canted-spin-caused electric dipoles: a local symmetry theory

 \textbf{Appendix 1: Proof that Equation~(\ref{3}) is the most general vector function of spins $\Sb_a,\Sb_b$, bilinear in the spins, and representing ``canted-spin-caused" electric dipoles}\\

 The most general vector function of spins bilinear in the spins, $\Sb_a,\Sb_b$ is

 where $\gamma,\nu,\mu$ run over Cartesian components $x,y,z$.
 The spins are assumed to be of fixed length, so they can be taken as unit vectors (or, really, unit pseudovectors, but this is irrelevant here).
-The idea that $\mathbf{p}$ be ``caused" by canted spins is defined by the requirement $\mathbf{p}=0$ if $\Sb_a=\pm\Sb_b$ for arbitrary $\Sb_a$.
+The idea that $\mathbf{p}$ be ``caused" by spin canting is defined by the requirement $\mathbf{p}=0$ if $\Sb_a=\pm\Sb_b$ for arbitrary $\Sb_a$.
 I.e., $\mathbf{p}$ vanishes whenever the spins are collinear (non-canted).

 We can write